ando-khachatryan/HiDDeN/README.md

 ## Running

-You will need to install the dependencies, then run
+You will need to install the requirements, then run
 ```
 python main.py --data-dir <data_root> --batch-size <b>
 ```